 The government’s pursuit of celebrity athletes can best be characterized as a witch-hunt in most cases.
 A notable exception is the case of Roger Clemens.
 Whereas the government seemingly tried to set up athletes such as Barry Bonds in order to pursue them on perjury charges for lying about their own steroid use, federal agents did not need to resort to these tactics with Roger Clemens.
-Professor Peter Keane thinks Roger Clemens gave federal prosecutors no choice but to indict him on perjury charges.
-[Read more...]
+Professor Peter Keane thinks [Read more…].

-Greg Anderson, long-time childhood friend of Barry Bonds and convicted BALCO steroid dealer, is an assistant coach for a youth baseball team in the Burlingame Youth Baseball Association (BYBA) according to the New York Times.
+Greg Anderson, long-time childhood friend of Barry Bonds and convicted BALCO steroid dealer, is an assistant coach for a youth baseball team in the Burlingame Youth Baseball Association (BYBA) according to the.
 Anderson passed the BYBA screening process in spite of his association with the largest steroid scandal in sports history.

 The parents of the 11- and 12-year old baseball players had mixed feelings about Anderson’s involvement with their children.
 Some felt his steroid past should keep him from associating with young baseball players while other parents were happy to have such a knowledgeable coach teaching their children.
 [Read more…]

 Nikolai Bonds, the son of embattled baseball homerun king Barry Bonds, spoke publicly about his father for the first time in an exclusive interview with journalist Hannah Karp of the Wall Street Journal.
 Barry Bonds is currently on trial for perjury after the government accused him of lying to a 2003 grand jury investigating the BALCO steroids in baseball scandal.
 Bonds denied knowingly using anabolic steroids and receiving injections from his personal trainer.